dvarkless/starcraft2_replay_parse/README.md

 ```
 The dict represents a sparse table where columns are defined in the `game_info.csv`
 file.
 There is units and buildings, regardless of players' game race.
-Additionaly, there is a minerals and vespene counter.
+Additionally, there is a minerals and vespene counter.
 The lists are the same length of either the game length in `tick // parsing_step` or maximum game length, depending on which one is smaller.
 **Columns**:

 - Units
 - Buildings
 - Upgrades
-- Resouces available
+- Resources available

 **Rows**: